Deep-Symmetry/afterglow/README.md

     (afterglow.rhythm/metro-bpm metro 80)
     (stop!)

-If you have a web browser open on OLA's DMX monitor for Universe 1, you will see the channel values ramping up quickly, then slowing down a little when you change the BPM.
+If you have a web browser open on [your OLA daemon](http://localhost:9090/ola.html)'s DMX monitor for Universe 1, you will see the channel values ramping up quickly, then slowing down a little when you change the BPM.
 Edit the example to use a different universe or channel, or do more fun stuff.

 ## Options